Carbon Footprint Assessment of Orion’s Dry Powder Inhalers

 Across Europe, 30 million people with asthma need to use different medications to treat their asthma symptoms such as a regular cough and shortness of breath.
 The majority of these medications are taken using inhalers, which are devices which deliver either powder or aerosol formulations of drugs into the lungs.
 The development and manufacturing process of these inhalers has an impact on the environment.

-global warming potential than carbon dioxide.
+The Montreal protocol in 1987 prohibited the use of ozone-depleting chlorofluorocarbon (CFC) propellants for inhaled products as used in metered dose inhalers (MDIs).
+Since the Montreal Protocol came into force, the use of most ozone-depleting substances has either ceased or at least declined.
+CFCs were replaced by hydrofluoroalkane (HFA/HFC) propellants, and their use is still permitted in MDI medications.
+In MDIs, propellants are discharged during use and released after product disposal.
+These propellants, HFCs, are potent greenhouse gases with around 1,300 times more global warming potential than carbon dioxide.
 The carbon footprint of single MDI products is still 10-37 times higher than dry powder inhalers (DPIs).
-Based on earlier assessments, DPIs have been reported to have a carbon footprint between 1.5 and 6 kg CO2e for 200-doses inhaler.3
+Based on earlier assessments, DPIs have been reported to have a carbon footprint between 1.5 and 6 kg CO2e for 200-doses inhaler.4

 Orion wanted a comprehensive understanding of the environmental impacts of their range of dry powder inhalers.
 The life cycle assessment (LCA) is a robust tool which measures the environmental impact of a product over its whole life cycle.
 This is broken into different stages which include: extraction of raw materials, manufacturing, distribution, product usage and disposal.
 Conducting an LCA on a product identifies areas where reduction efforts should be focused.

 The results represent the estimated environmental impact of creating, using, and disposing of the inhaler device.
 Several environmental indicators, such as climate change, toxicity and water depletion were assessed to ensure a holistic understanding of the environmental impact.
-The most important source of impact for most of the indicators was from manufacture, which accounted for approx. 63% (range 55-67%) for carbon footprint.
-In comparison, emissions from distribution accounted for less than 2%, indicating that most potential for improvement lies in manufacturing processes.
+The most important source of impact for most of the indicators was from manufacture, which accounted for approx. 62% (range 54-66%) for carbon footprint.2 In comparison, emissions from distribution accounted for less than 2%, indicating that most potential for improvement lies in manufacturing processes.
 It is also noted that the results of a life cycle assessment (LCA) always depend on the calculation method, scoping and assumptions used and they reflect our understanding at the time when published.

-API: Active Pharmaceutical Ingredient
+API; Active Pharmaceutical Ingredient.

 The safety and efficacy of treatment options for patients’ diseases are of the utmost importance.
 The environmental aspect is something which Orion is increasingly striving to take into consideration, by focussing on the entire product life cycle to reduce environmental impact.
 For example: by driving energy savings, switching to entirely green electricity at factories and improving wastewater management.
 Orion focuses their efforts to ensure a responsible supply chain.
 Patients with asthma or COPD and treating physicians alike are increasingly aware of climate change and how this impacts their treatment choices.
 When considering the climate impact of inhalation therapy, DPIs have a minimal carbon footprint compared with MDIs.